-America or of any state, territory or possession thereof, or any estate or trust, other than an estate or trust the income of which from sources outside the United States of America is not includable in gross income for the purpose of computing United States income tax payable by it.
-USD The official currency of the United States of America (United States Dollar).
-Valuation Day Day as at which the Net Asset Value is determined as detailed, for each Sub- Fund, in the relevant Sub-Fund Particular.
+A citizen or resident of the United States of America, a partnership organised or existing under the laws of any state, territory or possession of the United States of America, or a corporation organised under the laws of the United States of America or of any state, territory or possession thereof, or any estate or trust, other than an estate or trust the income of which from sources outside the United States of America is not includable in gross income for the purpose of computing United States income tax payable by it.

+The official currency of the United States of America (United States Dollar).

+Day as at which the Net Asset Value is determined as detailed, for each Sub-

+Valuation Day Fund, in the relevant Sub-Fund Particular.